Characterisation-Virtual-Laboratory/Cryo-EM-Processing-Tool/Install.md

 # Installation

-This tool has been developed for deployment on Massive. https://massive.org.au/ and runs as a Jupyter Lab.
+This tool has been developed for deployment on Massive (https://massive.org.au) and runs as a Jupyter Lab.

 Start your Desktop on Massive.
 An 'Advanced' Desktop is recommended to gain suitable GPU performance.
 For help please refer to: https://docs.massive.org.au/M3/connecting/connecting-via-strudel.html

-If you have previously installed, please [Running](#Running) below.
+If you have previously installed, please see 'Running' below.

 1. Clone the GitHub Repository